atlassian/react-beautiful-dnd/README.md

 innerRef: (HTMLElement) => void
 ```

 - `provided.draggableStyle (?DraggableStyle)`: This is an `Object` or `null` that contains an a number of styles that needs to be applied to the `Draggable`.
 This needs to be applied to the same node that you apply `provided.innerRef` to.
-The controls the movement of the draggable when it is dragging and not dragging.
-You are welcome to add your own styles to this object - but please do not remove or replace any of the properties.
+This controls the movement of the draggable when it is dragging and not dragging.
+You are welcome to add your own styles to this object – but please do not remove or replace any of the properties.

 **Ownership**

-It is a contract of this library that it own the positioning logic of the dragging element.
+It is a contract of this library that it owns the positioning logic of the dragging element.
 This includes properties such as `top`, `right`, `bottom`, `left` and `transform`.
 The library may change how it positions things and what properties it uses without performing a major version bump.
 It is also recommended that you do not apply your own `transition` property to the dragging element.

 ```js
 <Draggable draggableId="draggable-1">